m512i/twinkies/README.md

-i hope to update this in the near future to actually make this COMPILE for now it just translates to c & asm but you have to manually link it & compile it will be fixed but for now i dont know
+i hope to update this in the near future to actually make this COMPILE for now it just translates to c & asm but you have to manually link it / compile it will be fixed but for now i dont know also codegenasm.c is really funky both codegens are unoptimized will fix that soonTM

 <img src="Z.png" alt="My Image" width="300">